steilerDev/icloud-photos-sync/pages/docs/user-guides/error-reporting.md

 ## Data collected

 Upon activation, the solution will register a session.
-If this session experiences an unrecoverable error, all relevant information will be collected and sent to the service.
+If this session experiences an unrecoverable error, all relevant information will be collected and sent to the developer.

 Scrubbing of potential confidential information is performed and great care has been taken that those will not be recorded by the service.